scriptituk/xfade-easing/README.md

 mainly for transition backgrounds selected with the `background` parameter but any colour parameter can select a texture – see [Colour parameters](#colour-parameters).
 They are referenced by a negative index, where
-- even values show a moving texture
+- even values show a moving texture with linear progress (uneased and non-reversed)
 - odd values show a still version of its even-valued texture, e.g. -5 is a still of -4 at the halfway point